harivamsi9/harivamsi9/README.md

 - 👀 Seeking Software Engineering, Machine Learning, Data Science, and Quant Full Time roles starting from March 2024.
 Open for USA, Canada, and Remote locations
 - 🌱 I’m currently in my Final Year Computer Science Master's at UC San Diego
 - 💞️ I’m looking to collaborate on Open Source Projects, and any fasinating ideas
-- 📫 How to reach me hyadavalli@ucsd.edu
+- 📫 How to reach me harivamsiyadavalli@gmail.com

 <!---
 harivamsi9/harivamsi9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.